bgcngm/mtk-tools/README.md

 #### Support page:

 Visit the [support page](http://forum.xda-developers.com/showthread.php?t=1587411) for any questions or comments.
-Please don't forget to hit "Thanks" button.
+Please don't just leech the files and go away.
+You can easily say thanks just by pressing "Thanks" button on XDA-Developers forum.

 #### Copyright: